RigsOfRods/docs.rigsofrods.org/terrain-creation/intro.md

 my-script.as=
 ```

 * **.otc**: "Ogre Terrain Config".
 Configures the OGRE::Terrain subsystem which RoR uses for terrain display.
-See below for a example file.
+See below for example files.
 * **-page-x-x.otc**: Configures the terrain's ground textures.
 Most terrains only have 1 page, so this file is usually named `mapname-page-0-0.otc`.
 See below for a example file.
 * **.tobj**: Placements for static objects/trees/grass/etc. See the [Static objects](#static-objects-1) section for more info.
 * **.os**: Caelum system (sky/weather) config.
 Visuals only.
 [Example file here.](https://github.com/RigsOfRods/rigs-of-rods/blob/master/resources/caelum/RoRSkies.os)
 * **.hdx**: Hydrax config (0.4.5 and up).
 Water display.
 [Example file here.](https://github.com/RigsOfRods/rigs-of-rods/blob/master/resources/hydrax/HydraxDefault.hdx)
 * **.as**: Terrain script file, usually used for races.
 See [this page](http://docs.rigsofrods.org/terrain-creation/scripting/) for more info.

-Note that, to this date (11/2017), there is no editor which would create these files for you.
+Note that, there is no editor which would create these files for you.
 You need to copy a template and work manually from there.

+Templates can be found [here.](https://forum.rigsofrods.org/content-creation/150-template-raw-png-terrains.html).

 ## The heightmap